omonimus1/blog-jade-rubick/content/posts/2021-12-07--milestones-not-projects/index.md

 Why use milestones?
 Well, let’s start out by talking about why not projects.

-## Humans are terrible at projects
+## Humans are terrible at project management

 I have a lot of experience with project management: